ual-cci/MSc-Coding-2/README.md

 - Getting started with openFrameworks
 - Understanding Pointers

-Week 3 & 4 - Python
+Week 3 & 4 - More C++ and Embedded development
+- More on pointers
+- Object orientation, inheritence, polymorphism
+- Pointers in objects and how you can use them
+- Using ARM architectures for embedded systems
+- Running OF on ARM

+Week 5 & 6 - Python

  - Getting started with Python : Python 2 vs 3, printing to the console, import, variables, conditionals, loops, functions, def
  - Doing the Python Challenge!!!